Best practices for configuring a secure environment

 - The key should not be set to a dictionary word or a common value that is easily guessed.
 Since there is no need to remember the key or use it elsewhere, key complexity does not pose the same issues as it does with passwords.

-- In highly secure environments, it is recommended that you change the shared key periodically.
+- In highly secure environments, it is recommended that you change the shared key on a periodic basis.
 Keep in mind that if you change the shared key, you may need to update your applications to use the new shared key.
 All existing embedded tokens will become invalid once you change the shared key.

 To learn more, see About ArcGIS tokens.

-To prevent the interception and misuse of tokens, use a secure connection that uses HTTPS.
-Using HTTPS ensures that the user name and password sent from the client and the token returned from ArcGIS Server cannot be intercepted.
-To learn more, see Secure ArcGIS Server communication.
+To prevent the interception and misuse of tokens, the use of a secure connection using HTTPS (Secure Sockets Layer, or SSL) is recommended.
+The use of HTTPS/SSL ensures that the user name and password sent from the client and the token returned from ArcGIS Server cannot be intercepted.
+To learn more, see Enabling SSL on ArcGIS Server.

 ArcGIS Server includes a security option, known as standardized queries, that provides greater protection against SQL injection attacks.
 This option is enabled by default.